montagejs/collections/README.md

     definitions of "unique".
 -   `SortedMap(map, equals, compare)`: a collection of key value pairs stored in sorted order, backed by a sorted set.
+-   `WeakMap()`: a non-iterable collection of key value pairs.
+Keys must objects and do not benefit from `hash` functions.
+Some engines already implement `WeakMap`.
+The non-iterable requirement makes it possible for weak maps to collect garbage when the key is no longer available, without betraying when the key is collected.
+The shimmed implementation undetectably annotates the given key and thus does not necessarily leak memory, but cannot collect certain reference graphs.
+This WeakMap shim was implemented by Mark Miller of Google.
 -   `Iterator(iterable)`: a wrapper for any iterable that implements `iterate` or iterator the implements `next`, providing a rich lazy traversal interface.